danle13/quartz/content/005.Authors/valverde.md

 ### Movement and Meaning
 (also see [rutledge](005.Authors/rutledge.md))
 - Writes about younger generation and [[001.Notes/postmemory]]. see [[005.Authors/hirsch]]
 - with distinctive waves, came derogatory terms for subsequent waves from the previous. words like "FOB" (aka fresh off the boat).
-Class [[bias]] evident.
+Class [[001.Notes/bias]] evident.
 - **1st wave of refugees** (1975 or "75ers")
 	-  75ers.
 Similar to [rutledge](005.Authors/rutledge.md), writes about receiving "little resistance" from US govt.
 		- Indochina Migration and Refugee Act of 1975 financed resettlement project